ogusarenko/mke-docs/content/docs/configuration/backup-restore/_index.md

 ## Existing limitations

-- MKE 4 does not currently support scheduled backups.
+- MKE 4 does not currently support:

+  - scheduled backups
+  - backup to NFS storage
+  - backup to local disks

 - Backups must currently be restored in the same cluster in which the backup was taken.
 As such, you cannot restore a backup to a new set of nodes.